Sung-Jinw00/Artificial-Intelligence/README.md

 ## 🧑‍💻 Author <a id="author"></a>

-Created and maintained by @Sung_Jinw00
+Created and maintained by @Louis-Cagnion